idangoldman/plate/ROADMAP.md

 - `toDataUrl` - convert the string to a data URL
 - `truncate` - truncate the string to a specific length with ellipsis

-#### General

-- `CaseConversion.hasCase` - check if the string has the specific case
-- `Numbers.toHuman` - convert the number to a human readable format

 ### Advocacy

 - GitHub repository with code usage examples.